When it comes to sending or receiving money, there are a few different options available.

 - Cheaper.
 Direct deposits are much less expensive than wire transfers.
 In most cases, direct deposits are free.
 However, there might be some small charges.
 Usually, this depends on the originating bank (the bank from which the direct deposit is made).

 - More secure.
 Direct deposits are more secure than cash, checks, and wire transfers.
-They can not get lost in the mail and are processed through a very secure network that makes use of several checks and balances to make sure it’s as safe as can be.
+They can not get lost in the mail and are processed through a secure network that uses several checks and balances to ensure it’s as safe as possible.

 When should I use direct deposits?